Nauts85/project-2/README.md

   8. [Am I Responsive](https://ui.dev/amiresponsive)
       * Am I Responsive was used to create the readme multiple device image.
   8. [Jquery](https://jquery.com/)
-      * Jquery was used to proivide interactivity to the App
+      * Jquery was used to provide interactivity to the App

 ## **Deployment**